krtek4/presentations/functionnal_php/blog.md

-Those are all cool and shiny new toys, but we can benefit from some techniques without having to learn a new tool, just by applying some principles to our everyday PHP !
-But first of all, what exactly is functional programing ?
+Those are all cool and shiny new toys, but we can benefit from some techniques without having to learn a new tool, just by applying some principles to our everyday PHP!
+But first of all, what exactly is functional programing?

 Functional programming
 ----------------------

-Functional programming is a XXX as are imperative, logical and OO programming.
+Functional programming is a paradigm as are imperative, logical and OO programming.
 The main point is that everything is a function, in the mathematical sense.
 The corollary of that is that you cannot have side effects since all outputs depends solely on the input of the function.
 It also means you cannot have any mutable state,